 Since God loves all, we want to share God's love with others and invite them to respond.
 Accordingly, we are seeking to develop new styles of mission, including new ways of presenting the Gospel to encourage followers of Jesus Christ; we want to develop ways of being alongside people in the workplace and wider community; and, in undertaking this, we want to involve the 'whole people of God'.

-You can read more about our for developing and delivering it.
+You can read more about our mission, and our vision and strategy for developing and delivering it here.